UzayAnil/Minecraft2D-1/README.md

 Then to run, double click on run.bat and choose your version.
 DO NOT CHOOSE '.'
 OR '..'.
 # How To Mod
 Go to the [wiki](https://github.com/Henry0804/Minecraft2D/wiki)
+# Links
+Here is a list of all the websites used to create the game!
+[LINK](https://github.com/Henry0804/Minecraft2D/blob/master/LINKS.md)